saas786/rocketengine/README.md

 ### TODO:

 1. Create basic components
-2. Create fluid grid with SCSS
+2. Use Bourbon neats at first, then create your own fluid grid with SCSS.
 3. Apply SMACSS/BEM style naming & code organiztion conventions
 4. Expand on basic components